-- 29. Indonesia will have to meet increased demand for food, as it is expected that the population will surpass 310 million by 204540 and that per capita food consumption will increase at least until then.41 - 30.
+- 28. Domestic rice prices are higher than in global and regional markets.
+The annual average per capita rice consumption slightly increased from 96 kg per capita in 2013 to 97 kg in 2018; and rice constitutes a large part of the diet, particularly for low-income and rural people. - 29.
+Indonesia will have to meet increased demand for food, as it is expected that the population will surpass 310 million by 2045 and that per capita food consumption will increase at least until then. - 30.
 Climate change is expected to worsen and affect agricultural production, including through a rise in the number of climate-related hazards.
 Households headed by women may be the worst hit, as women control fewer resources. - 31.
 A holistic, inclusive and equitable approach to food systems and their sustainability is required to meet the growing demand for food.
 Enhanced, consolidated early-warning systems for disasters are needed, along with adaptive, inclusive and gender-responsive social protection, including for smallholders, and tailored climate risk financing solutions.